CompSysBio-F21/github-cheatsheet/index.md

 :question: Why do we need to add specific files?
 In your repository, you might have some files that you don't want to have versions of (for example, python might generate `.pyc` files, or you might have output files).
 To add all

-:bulb: You can use `git add -a` to commit all changed files.
+:bulb: You can use `git add -u` to add all tracked files that have been modified (update tracked files).

 2. Next, you then _commit_ the files you have added.
 Include a short _commit message_ in the command line with the `-m` flag.